liapatiso95-ctrl/character-sheet/spells.md

 Once the corpse attacks, it once again crumples into a heap.
 A corpse targeted by this spell does not become an undead creature.

-***Cantrip Scaling.*** This spell's damage increases as you gain levels.
+***Cantrip Upgrade.*** This spell's damage increases as you gain levels.
 At 5th level, the corpse deals two damage dice according to its size.
 At 11th level, it deals three damage dice, and at 17th level, it deals four damage dice.

 #### Spell-Shattering Blade
 *Abjuration Cantrip*